By Kim Soko Schaefer

 I’m a student, an entrepreneur, an employee, and a mom.
 That’s a lot of shit to keep track of it.

 I use one tool to manage all these things.
-One easy, free, flexible, simple tool to manage all the projects of my life and I can’t wait to introduce it to all of you…
+One free, easy, flexible, simple tool to manage all the projects of my life.
+It’s called The Roadmap.

 It’s free, it’s a Google sheet so can be accessed anywhere and be edited by anyone, and is infinitely customizable.
 It’s a game changer.

-I first came across a version of this at a conference for co-ops back in 2015.
+I first came across a version of this back in 2015.
 I’ve since amended, expanded, and customized it for whatever project I’ve been working on.